josefadamcik/josefadamcik.cz/_posts/2019-02-02-buiding-a-custom-keyboard-katana60.md

 I really like my new keyboard.
 It's cool, it's nice to type on.
 I like those layers.
 I got used to it quite quickly and (unfortunately) became incompatible with any other keyboard.

 I still work on improvements for the keyboard.
 I already bought new case with a lid made from bamboo.
-I build a first custom made cable ( nd I am going to make more once some components arrive).
+I built a first custom made cable (and I am going to make more once some components arrive).
 I also ordered some nicer keycaps with legends which fits the Japanese theme.

 {% responsive_image path: images/katana60/IMG_20190206_130302.jpg
  alt: "New case, cable and keycaps" figcaption: "New case, cable and keycaps" class: "imgmw600"  %}